DylanVanAssche/opencl-nbody/README.md

 _As you can see, the 3rd and 5th kernels are still running smoothly with only a frame time of 0.9 seconds!
 The CPU calculated 5 000 bodies in 0.6 seconds.
 You can find more benchmarks in `report.pdf` (Dutch only)._

-:bulb: If we had more time, we could optimize several things for the 5th kernel like: data transfers, memory types, ... to icnrease the performance.
+:bulb: If we had more time, we could optimize several things for the 5th kernel like: data transfers, memory types, ... to increase the performance.

 :warning: Not all files are included in this repository due the fact that they are not written by us and we don't have the permission to publish them.